motionbank/piecemaker2-api/api3/README.md

 Ideally all API requests are made over a secure connection via SSL.
 So sending the password or the X-Access-Key in plain text should be secure.
 Sometimes the URL for requests is logged somewhere.
-To avoid spoofing in these cases, the email is sent (in the body) as POST request, X-Access-Key is sent in the request headers.
+To avoid spoofing in these cases, the email param is sent (in the body) as POST request, X-Access-Key is sent in the request headers.